Fomento Económico Mexicano (NYSE:FMX) Raised to Buy at Bank of America

-Fomento Económico Mexicano (NYSE:FMX) was upgraded by equities researchers at Bank of America from a “neutral” rating to a “buy” rating in a research note issued to investors on Tuesday, The Fly reports.
+Fomento Económico Mexicano (NYSE:FMX) was upgraded by investment analysts at Bank of America from an “underperform” rating to a “buy” rating in a note issued to investors on Monday, Benzinga reports.
+The firm presently has a $200.00 target price on the stock, up from their previous target price of $135.00.
+Bank of America‘s price target would suggest a potential upside of 171.26% from the company’s previous close.

-A number of other equities analysts also recently issued reports on FMX.
-Itau BBA Securities downgraded shares of Fomento Económico Mexicano from an “outperform” rating to a “market perform” rating in a research note on Monday, November 30th.
-Zacks Investment Research downgraded shares of Fomento Económico Mexicano from a “hold” rating to a “strong sell” rating and set a $59.00 price objective on the stock. in a research note on Monday, February 15th.
-Morgan Stanley downgraded shares of Fomento Económico Mexicano from an “overweight” rating to an “equal weight” rating and set a $76.00 price objective on the stock. in a research note on Thursday, December 3rd.
-Finally, Barclays lowered shares of Fomento Económico Mexicano from an “overweight” rating to an “equal weight” rating and lifted their price target for the stock from $70.00 to $75.00 in a report on Tuesday, January 19th.
-One equities research analyst has rated the stock with a sell rating, three have given a hold rating and one has assigned a buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus target price of $70.00.
+Several other research firms have also recently weighed in on FMX.
+Zacks Investment Research cut shares of Fomento Económico Mexicano from a “hold” rating to a “strong sell” rating and set a $59.00 price objective for the company. in a research report on Monday, February 15th.
+Morgan Stanley downgraded shares of Fomento Económico Mexicano from an “overweight” rating to an “equal weight” rating and set a $76.00 price target for the company. in a report on Thursday, December 3rd.
+Itau BBA Securities cut shares of Fomento Económico Mexicano from an “outperform” rating to a “market perform” rating in a research note on Monday, November 30th.
+Finally, Barclays downgraded shares of Fomento Económico Mexicano from an “overweight” rating to an “equal weight” rating and boosted their price objective for the company from $70.00 to $75.00 in a research report on Tuesday, January 19th.
+One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average target price of $102.50.

 About Fomento Económico Mexicano